FilmNorth (formerly IFP Minnesota) Cultivates the Next Generation of Filmmakers

-At IFP MN, Youth Media Education is a core program dedicated to educating and supporting the next generation of independent filmmakers and media artists.
+At FilmNorth, Youth Media Education is a core program dedicated to educating and supporting the next generation of independent filmmakers and media artists.
 Over 800 youth are served annually in direct service, with over 2,000 in the audience at their events and a broadcast audience of more than 20,000.
 The mission is to teach filmmaking as a means of engaging kids in their education—developing artistic, critical thinking, and career skills while examining issues in their own environments.
 We are also dedicated to ensuring that the next generation of media artists reflects the rich diversity found in Minnesota.
-Sixty percent of IFP MN youth participants are students of color, 60% qualify for free or reduced lunch, and 50% are female.
+Sixty percent of FilmNorth youth participants are students of color, 60% qualify for free or reduced lunch, and 50% are female.
 These are demographics unheard of in the current filmmaking industry.

 - Week-long film and photography Summer Youth Camps for kids 11-17 are offered June through August.
 Summer camps include an introduction to video production, workshops on screenwriting, animation camps, digital photography, music video, documentary, and more!

 - JuiceMedia is FilmNorth's after school youth filmmaking collective.

 The program meets from 3:30 to 5:30 pm every Tuesday, Wednesday and

 Thursday when Saint Paul Public Schools are in session.

 - FilmNorth also collaborates with area schools to offer in-school filmmaking residencies, teaching the art and technology of filmmaking and media arts to students as well as teachers.
 Teachers learn how to use media arts in the classroom to improve student performance.

 - Professional internships and mentoring opportunities for our advanced students occur throughout the year.
 FilmNorth focuses especially on providing underserved youth professional experiences to further their interest in film.